COVID-19: Funding and Support Initiatives

 Advice from the Australian Taxation Office (ATO) - Working from home expenses

-Other resources you might find useful is the ATO working from home poster
+Another resource you may find useful is the ATO working from home poster

-Eligible individuals will be able to apply for early access to their super from mid-to-late April 2020 through myGov.
-More information including eligibility requirements is available on our website: www.ato.gov.au/early-access
+Eligible individuals may apply for early access to their superannuation from mid-to-late April 2020 through the myGov website.
+More information, including eligibility requirements, is available on the ATO website: www.ato.gov.au/early-access

 VICTORIAN GOVERNMENT INITIATIVES